 Taking more than three teaspoons a day won’t produce any additional health benefits.
 As its taste is quite pungent, this amount is quite enough for many people!

-While many people enjoy the flavor of the oil, others can find it a bit too strong to take neat.
+While many people enjoy the flavour of the oil, others can find it a bit too strong to take neat.
 Luckily, it blends well into many recipes.
 It’s a brilliant addition to olive oil-based salad dressings, or drizzled over finished dishes.

 You can also try more traditional methods.
-For example, it’s very common to mix it with a little honey or lemon juice to help balance the strong flavor.
+For example, it’s very common to mix it with a little honey or lemon juice to help balance the strong flavour.
 To turn it into a drink. simply stir in as much hot water as you like.

 Others like to take a teaspoon of black seed oil mixed into warm milk, often with a bit of honey too.